Facebook pixel Automotive Vehicle Inspection Program

 STLCC offers career-focused programs for high-wage, high-skill and in-demand jobs.
 STLCC provides opportunities for college transfers, career development and workforce training.
 Certificate programs can establish you in a new career in as few as 12 weeks.

-Student inspecting tires as part of auto safety inspection training
+Student inspecting brakes during auto safety inspection training

 Build Skills You Need with Stackable Credentials